Gexkill/sweng2/RASD/src/index.md

 ##Scenario 5

 Bob wants to go and see the football match at the stadium tonight.
-He decides to reserve a taxi to bring him to the stadium, and to bring him back home after the game.
+He decides to reserve a taxi to bring him to the stadium and to bring him back home after the game.
 To reduce the cost of the rides he decide to try to share a taxi.
 To do so, he enters the MyTaxiDriver application on his smartphone, goes to the "Client home page", activates the slide button to enable the "sharing taxi" option and then clicks on the "Reserve" button.
 Then he has to fill a form to indicate all the information about the reservation.
 After doing so, he has to repeat the whole operation to reserve the return trip.

 ##Scenario 6